 - In Kenya, community members attributed the issues to inadequate planning and excessively regressive government taxation. - Communities in Malawi held their government responsible for failing to allocate adequate resources for health and education in the national budget. - In Ethiopia, community members cited several reasons for the deterioration of public services: the Government's low capacity to monitor frontline service providers, a lack of training for workers, instability, loss of hope for the future, high inflation, corruption and budget shortages. - Community members from Liberia pointed to a lack of necessary resources, but also the Government's failure to adequately compensate teachers and healthcare workers, resulting in corruption and additional fees within both sectors.
-The effects of the civil war further compounded economic decline and undermined efforts to establish a functioning public healthcare system. - In Nigeria, community members asserted that the Government was not taking education and healthcare seriously, highlighting shortages of workers, equipment and infrastructure in both the education and health sectors.
+The effects of the civil war further compounded economic decline and undermined efforts to establish a functioning public healthcare system. - In Nigeria, despite the 2004 Universal Basic Education Act and multiple health acts which guarantee free access to basic education and minimum healthcare services, there are many out of pocket payments and community members asserted that the Government was not taking education and healthcare seriously, highlighting shortages of workers, equipment and infrastructure in both the education and health sectors.
 They blamed the Government for misappropriating and improperly utilising the funds intended for these sectors, as well as an erratic recruitment system. - In Ghana, community members emphasised the poor implementation of health and education policies, monitoring and accountability measures.
 A few held the IMF and other multilateral institutions responsible, due to their unfair and unrealistic economic conditions, and expressed concerns about the government's reliance on IMF loans, asserting that the country could thrive without such assistance.